awesohame/awesohame/README.md

 # 👋 Hi, I am Soham Aversekar

-I'm a Web Developer from India, currently pursuing a Computer Engineering degree in Mumbai.
-Passionate about solving real-world problems, I specialize in building dynamic, scalable, and efficient web applications using modern technologies.
+I'm a Software Developer from India, currently pursuing a Computer Engineering degree in Mumbai.
+Passionate about solving real-world problems, I specialize in building dynamic, scalable, and efficient applications using modern technologies.

 ## 📊 GitHub Stats: